openethereum/openethereum.github.io/Extrinsic.md

 Inherents, meanwhile, are not passed on the network and are not signed.
 They represent data which describes the environment but which cannot call upon anything to prove it per se such as a signature.
 Rather they are assumed to be "true" simply because a sufficiently large number of validators have agreed on them being reasonable.

-To give an example, there is the timestamp inherent which sets the current timestamp of the block.
+To give an example, there is the timestamp _inherent_ which sets the current timestamp of the block.
 This is not a fixed part of Substrate, but does come as part of the Substrate Runtime Module Library to be used as desired.
 No signature could fundamentally prove that a block were authored at a given time in quite the same way that a signature can "prove" the desire to spend some particular funds.
 Rather, it is the business of each validator to ensure that they believe the timestamp is set to something reasonable before they agree that the block candidate is valid.

-Other examples include the parachain-heads extrinsic in Polkadot and the "note-missed-proposal" extrinsic used in the Substrate Runtime Module Library to determine and punish or deactivate offline validators.
+Other examples include the parachain-heads _extrinsic_ in Polkadot and the "note-missed-proposal" _extrinsic_ used in the Substrate Runtime Module Library to determine and punish or deactivate offline validators.

 ## The Extrinsic format for Node

-Substrate Node, as of genesis, defines a specific Extrinsic format, based around the generic `UncheckedMortalExtrinsic` with a standard `Era` format, a Node-specific function format, a 64-bit block number, 64-bit transaction index, a standard `Address` format combining 256-bit `AccountId` with a variable-width 64-bit enumerated `AccountIndex`, and Ed25519 crypto:
+Substrate Node, as of genesis, defines a specific Extrinsic format, based around the generic `UncheckedMortalExtrinsic` with a standard `Era` format, a Node-specific function format, a 64-bit block number, 64-bit transaction index, a standard `Address` format combining 256-bit `AccountId` with a variable-width 64-bit enumerated `AccountIndex`, and _Ed25519_ crypto.

-Fields:
+### Fields

 - 1-5 bytes: Length of the rest of the extrinsic, as a `Compact` integer in `parity-codec`.
-- 1 byte: version information:
+- 1 byte: Version information:
   - 7 low bits: version identifier (should be 0b0000001).
-  - 1 high bit: signed flag: 1 if this is a transaction (e.g. contains a signature).
+  - 1 high bit: signed flag; 1 if this is a transaction (e.g. contains a signature).
 - Optional, depending on previous bit: The signature information:
   - 1/3/5/9/33 bytes: The signing account identity, in `Address` format:
     - 0...0xef: 1 byte Account Index, to be interpreted as the value of the byte.